Zamioculcas zamiifolia, commonly known as Zanzibar gem and ZZ Plant, is a tropical plant native to Eastern Africa.

 One of the most common diseases that affect ZZ plants is root rot.

-Root rot is caused by too much moisture in the soil, which can result from overwatering or poorly draining potting soil.
+Root rot is caused by too much moisture in the soil, resulting from overwatering or poorly draining potting soil.

 The plant’s roots will start to rot and won’t be able to absorb the nutrients the plant needs.